Welcome to The Rover P6 Club

 In today's motoring world, these years-ahead innovations make for a classic car that is as supremely practical as it is desirable.
 Whether you opt for the design purity of the original breakthrough 2000 models with their sophisticated engines and superb handling, or the all-American burble of the iconic V8-engined 3500 cars, you are investing in a piece of motoring heritage direct from a time when clean-sheet thinking, properly funded experimental engineering, and radical departures from convention were the orders of the day in automotive design.

-At its launch in 1963, the Rover 2000 redefined the capabilities of the saloon, and invented the 2-litre luxury sports saloon market now populated by the BMW 3-series.
+At its launch in 1963, the Rover 2000 redefined the capabilities of the saloon, and invented the 2-litre luxury sports saloon market now dominated by the likes of the BMW 3-series.
 Engineered crumple zones, power assisted disc brakes on all four wheels, and a radical independent suspension specifically designed for radial tyres, were just some of the innovations that won the car the first ever European Car of the Year award in 1964 and AA Gold Rosette for Safety in 1967.

 But it wasn't all cautious motoring.
 The legendary 3.5-litre aluminium V8 engine propelled performance into the supercar territory of the day.
 Even by today's standard, the Rover V8 models are fast cars.